pluggdapps/tayra/sphinxdoc/source/glossary.rst

     deep should start with 6 blank-spaces.
 The indentation syntax is followed very strictly unless otherwise explicitly mentioned.

+  interface
+    Plugin interface, follows pluggdapps component architecture.
+Interfaces are called at specific points by core language, some are called during compile time, others are called at run-time.
+Plugins can implement one or more interfaces to extend the language definition.

   local context
     Inside templates, functions and interface methods can create a local context of its own during execution.
 Even the root level template text that is not part of any function or interface-method will be processed under an implicitly defined function called **body()**.

+  plugin
+    Plugins are pluggdapps components implementing one or more interfaces.
+    They are the only means available to extend the language.

   specifiers
     Specifiers are tokens, strings and other structures that can be included